-New legislation will strengthen public reporting by Manitoba's Children's

-Advocate to increase transparency and help those working in the system prevent future tragedies.
+New legislation will strengthen public reporting by Manitoba's Children's Advocate to increase transparency and help those working in the system to prevent future tragedies.

 Non-profit organizations play a vital role in our communities, providing essential services to families in need.
-This year, our nationally recognized project to reduce red tape for non-profit organizations will be expanded to allow these groups to spend less time on paper work and more time delivering services.
+This year our nationally recognized project to reduce red tape for non-profit organizations will be expanded to allow those groups to expend-to spend less time on paperwork and more time delivering services.

 Building safe and affordable housing helps build stronger communities and reduce poverty.
-Our government is moving forward with plans to build 1,000 more social and affordable housing units.
-A partnership has been launched between our government and the Manitoba Metis Federation to build affordable homes for Metis families across the province.
+Our government is moving forward with plans to build 1,000 more social, affordable housing units.
+A partnership has been launched between our government and the Manitoba Metis foundation-federation to build affordable homes for Metis families across the province.
 We will also continue efforts with community organizations and the City of Winnipeg to improve and stabilize the supply of rooming houses as an option for those in greatest need.